twystidceed/Chaturbate_follow_Extract/README.md

 2. **Visit** the [Chaturbate Followed Cams page](https://chaturbate.com/followed-cams/).
 3. **Click the "Extract Followed Cams" Button**:
    - The button is located at the **top center** of the page.
-   - Once clicked, it generates a text file containing the usernames and URLs of all online followed models.
+   - Once clicked, it generates a text file containing the URLs of all online followed models with a date/time stamp included.

 4. **Download the Data**:
    - The script automatically downloads the text file named `followed_cams.txt`.